taylor-curley/cogpsybot/README.md

 # @cogpsybot (Twitter)

 This bot scrapes different websites for new releases in journal articles related to Cognitive Psychology.
 Currently, we are scraping from:
-- Cognitive Psychology
 - Acta Psychologica
+- Applied Research in Memory and Cognition
 - Brain and Cognition
+- Bulletin of the Psychonomic Society
 - Cognition
+- Cognitive Neuropsychology
+- Cognitive Neuroscience
+- Cognitive Psychology
 - Consciousness and Cognition
+- Journal of Cognitive Psychology
+- Journal of Experimental Psychology: Learning, Memory, and Cognition
 - Journal of Memory and Language
-- Neuropsychologica
-- Trends in Cognitive Sciences
-- Applied Research in Memory and Cognition
-- Bulletin of the Psychonomic Society
-- Memory & Cognition
+- Language, Cognition and Neuroscience
 - Learning & Behavior
-- Visual Cognition
-- Cognitive Neuropsychology
 - Memory
-- Cognitive Neuroscience
-- Language, Cognition and Neuroscience
-- Journal of Cognitive Psychology
-- Journal of Experimental Psychology: Learning, Memory, and Cognition
+- Memory & Cognition
+- Neuropsychologica
 - Neuropsychology
+- The Quarterly Journal of Experimental Psychology
+- Topics in Cognitive Science
 - Trends in Cognitive Sciences
-- Topics in Cognitive Science
-- The Quarterly Journal of Experimental Psychology
+- Visual Cognition

 We will be adding to the list as the code becomes more complex.
 Target journal companies include Elsevier, Taylor and Francis, Springer, and Routledge.